brianamarie/recipes/christmas/plum-duff.md

 Plum Duff
 (Recipe started with Gladys Alley Hall)

-2 cups cut-up pitted prunes (I buy dried prunes, add water to cover and bring to a simmer and cool (Drain water).
+2 cups cut-up pitted prunes (Ivy buys dried prunes, add water to cover and bring to a simmer and cool (Drain water).
 Food process to mix up to smooth texture)

 Beat 2 eggs